 There are many reasons I think this is Shakespeare’s best play.
 First of all, the characters.
 While so many of Shakespeare’s characters are exceptional, these far surpass any of his other’s in depth and diversity.
 You have the wise, depressed Hamlet who, while deciding how to avenge his father, both contemplates suicide and grows to trust few, including his love Ophelia.
 He even puts on the appearance of madness for his own safety and to bide his time to plot.
 Another is Gertrude, Hamlet’s mother, who both loves her son and new husband.
 She is caught in the center, but her pride prevents her from doing anything but dying for her son (notice I said anything, but what I mean by that is she could have prevented her death if she had betrayed her murderous husband).

 Another brilliant character is Horatio, the closest friend to Hamlet and the only major character to survive the climax.
 He is loyal, but he is also the voice of reason to Hamlet’s shaking mind.
 He is there for most of the scenes and yet he observes without being part of much of them.
 Honestly, I could go on with each of the characters and still be talking a year from now.

 While this play is a difficult one to read through and requires more study then others mentioned on this list, it is well worth it.
 It is a gloomy play, but the ending does finalize on a note of hope: the treacherous king is dead and, due to Hamlet’s sacrifice, Fortinbras can rule Denmark in peace.

 Was your favorite Shakespeare play on this list?
 If not, which is your favorite and why?
-Let me know down in the comments below.
+Let me know down in the comments.
 And, as always,

 Best wishes in your life full of adventure,